top of page

 Our Legislative Supporting Advocacy Agenda

 Links to websites are provided for your independent use.
-NCBW, Inc. and the Southern Maryland Chapter disclaims information made available on these websites.
+NCBW, Inc. and the Southern Maryland Chapter disclaim information made available on these websites.
 The information provided is strictly the responsibility of the website owner.
 For more information, visit our Accessibility Statement.

 Angela-Alsobrooks.jpeg

-Angela Alsobrooks
+Senator Angela Alsobrooks Legislations

 United States Senator, State of Maryland

+In 2025, history was made when two Black women were sworn in as United States Senators.
+One of those amazing women is Maryland's own Angela Alsbrooks, former County Executive, of Prince George's County.
+The other fierce Black woman is Senator Lisa Blunt Rochester of Delaware.
 We are deeply proud of Senator Alsobrooks for her rise in a stellar political career, knowing she will hold the values of NCBW with her: to advocate for Black women and girls, and the community we serve.
 Click the bio to learn more about this dynamic political leader.

-© 2025-2026 National Coalition of 100 Black Women, Inc., Southern Maryland Chapter.
+© 2023-2026 National Coalition of 100 Black Women, Inc., Southern Maryland Chapter.
 All Rights Reserved.

 Site Disclaimer: This website is the sole property and responsibility of the National Coalition of 100 Black Women, Inc., Southern Maryland Chapter